- Residential and Business VoIP Service Provider

-VoIP, or Voice over Internet Protocol, is a phone system technology that allows you to make phone using the internet.
+VoIP, or Voice over Internet Protocol, is a phone system technology that allows you to make phone calls using the internet.
 Instead of your voice being sent over telephone wires or a cellular network, your voice is turned into data and sent via the internet.
 It follows internet protocol and provides communication solutions for all of your business needs.
-Some early include Skype, Google Hangouts, and Jabber.
-Many people wonder
+Some early VOIP systems include Skype, Google Hangouts, and Jabber.

 You can use VoIP to: